stsievert/salmon/docs/source/installation.rst

 If you run the command ``export SALMON_NO_AUTH=1``, the Salmon server will not require a username/password.

+.. _troubleshooting:

 Troubleshooting
 ---------------

+See :ref:`faq` for more general questions.

 I can't access Salmon's URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^